kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

     ```
     ![windows2k12_install.png](/assets/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso/windows2k12_install.png "KubeVirt Microsoft Windows installation")

-    Here is important to comment that to be able to connect through VNC using `virtctl` it's necessary to have access to the Kubernetes API listening in the port 443 of the load balancer
+    Here is important to comment that to be able to connect through VNC using `virtctl` it's necessary to reach the Kubernetes API.
-    or one of the Masters of the cluster.
     The following video shows how to go through the Microsoft Windows installation process:
     <figure class="video_container">
     <video controls="true" allowfullscreen="true" poster="/assets/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso/kubevirt_install_windows.mp4"  width="800" height="600">
         <source src="/assets/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso/kubevirt_install_windows.mp4" type="video/mp4">